a-type/website/src/pages/blog/lofi-sync.md

 > Side note: can't I just send someone else's replica ID?
 >
 > That would be nefarious, but no - since we have a trusted server, we actually link replica IDs to particular logged-in users when they're
 > seen.
-If you tried to hijack someone's replica ID, the app server should refuse to forward your message to lofi's server code.
+If you tried to hijack someone's replica ID, the app server should refuse to forward your message to the sync server code.

 #### Sync 2: The server responds with changes to apply